-- (a) Unauthorized Gaming Prohibited.
+- a.
+Unauthorized Gaming Prohibited.
 All Gaming Activities on the Reservation (whether Class I, II or III) are prohibited except as expressly authorized under this Ordinance. - (1) Class I Gaming.
 Class I Gaming is hereby permitted to the extent consistent with tribal custom and practice.
 The Gaming Commission may prohibit and prevent any conduct which is claimed to be Class I gaming if the Gaming Commission finds that such conduct is not in accordance with tribal customs or practices or violates IGRA or any other law. - (2) Class II and Class III Gaming.
-Class II and Class III gaming on the Reservation is hereby authorized, provided the Tribe has the sole proprietary interest in and responsibility for the conduct of any gaming enterprise.
+Class III and Class III gaming on the Reservation is hereby authorized, provided the Tribe has the sole proprietary interest in and responsibility for the conduct of any gaming operation or to the extent the Tribe may contract with and license a person or entity to operate or manage the operation pursuant to the provisions of IGRA or as otherwise permitted by law.
 Nothing herein shall prohibit the Tribe from engaging the services of non-tribal persons as employees thereof or engaging any person or entity to provide consulting or other technical assistance, or to manage Gaming Activities pursuant to a management agreement entered into under the provisions of IGRA.
-Class III gaming shall be conducted in accordance with any tribal-state compact between the Tribe and the State, or any alternative thereto as provided by IGRA.
+Class III gaming shall be conducted in accordance with any tribal-state compact between the

+Tribe and the State, or any alternative thereto as provided by IGRA.
 No activity for which a license or permit is required under chapter 9.46 RCW or rule shall be conducted or performed, or allowed to be conducted, played or performed, on any premises unless the operator of, or person conducting or performing, the activity first obtains the appropriate license or permit from the Commission.